DasGMA/sendtags/README.md

 > AND/OR? - OR

 Then the Output would be:
-> `"Send To: Human Torch, Spiderman, JonJon, Kyle"`
+> `"Sent to: Human Torch, Spiderman, JonJon, Kyle"`

 Assumptions you can make:
-- Inputs to the forms will be text, meaning we won't be inputing them as quoted strings (tagA vs. "tagA") WITH ONE EXCEPTION...
+- Inputs to the forms will be text, meaning we won't be inputting them as quoted strings (tagA vs. "tagA") WITH ONE EXCEPTION...
 - The json string for People Configs will be in proper json string format.
 This is to help make parsing easier
 - You may need external npm libraries for things such as parsing, so feel free to introduce them but make sure you add them to your dependencies so we can `npm install`